adetokunbo/challengehub.app/_paragraphs/en/features/02-business-model.md

 image_alt: A classroom using ChallengeHub
 image_precedes_text: false
 image_path: active-learning/challenge-hub-usage-illustration.jpg
-heading: Our business model
+heading: Be the change you want to see
 has_content: true
 lang: en
 page_name: features
 position: 2
 ---
-ChallengeHub is gathering pioneers who want to revolution teaching and enable students to study in a more efficient way.

-We will soon announce our pricing tiers, but for now we would like you to try all features and student interfaces for free.
+Teaching is still mostly closed, inefficient and demotivating for students.

+We stand for those who believe we can do better.

+Join us.